openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

 Configuring PLUMgrid Plugin
 ---------------------------

 #.
 After creating the enviroment, navigate to Settings → Fuel PLUMgrid plugin.
-Check the Fuel PLUMgrid Pluginbox and fill in the appropiate values for the enviroment.
+Check the Fuel PLUMgrid Pluginbox and fill in the appropriate values for the enviroment.

    .. image:: images/plumgrid_ui_setup.png
        :width: 80%